LuxLang/lux/documentation/book/the_lux_programming_language/chapter_2.md

 ## Programs

-Lux doesn't have special "main" functions/procedures/methods that you define, but the `program:` macro accomplishes the same thing and works similarly.
+Lux doesn't have special "main" functions/procedures/methods that you define, but the `program` macro accomplishes the same thing and works similarly.

 It takes a list of command-line inputs and must produce some sort of action to be performed as the program's behavior.